-Hiroshi Yoshida was born on the 19th of September 1876 in Kurume, Fukuoka.
+Hiroshi Yoshida was born on 19 September 1876 in Kurume, Fukuoka.
 It was his adoptive father, an art teacher, who stirred up his interest in art.
-At age 19 Yoshida studied art in Kyoto where he learned the methods of Western art.
-Afterwards, he continued his studies in Tokyo under the guidance of Koyama Shotaro.
+At age 19, Yoshida studied art in Kyoto, where he learned the methods of Western art.
+Afterward, he continued his studies in Tokyo under the guidance of Koyama Shotaro.

-His first exhibition was held in the United States during 1899 and his art applied the new shin-hanga method which were western art techniques combined with traditional ukiyo-e.
-In 1925 Yoshida opened his own studio and quickly became one of the world’s most well known modern Japanese woodblock artists.
+He held his first exhibition in the United States in 1899, and his art applied the new shin-hanga method, which was western art techniques combined with traditional ukiyo-e.
+In 1925 Yoshida opened a studio and quickly became one of the world’s most well known modern Japanese woodblock artists.
 His work often featured non-Japanese themes as he regularly traveled internationally and loved creating woodblock prints of the places he visited.

 Hiroshi Yoshida Woodblock Prints